Why Do I Have Receding Gums?

 These are just a few of the main causes of receding gums.
 Though these causes may apply to your situation, it’s still a good idea to visit a dentist to determine the root cause of your receding gums.
 This will help you find the best treatment option possible and get your gums back into a healthy condition.

 If you are in the NJ or NY area Dr. Paul Feldman at Suburban Essex Dental can help you.
 Our friendly dental office is located in West Orange, NJ in Essex County.
-Give us a call or contact us using our contact form to schedule your appointment.
+Give us a call to schedule your appointment.
 We will be happy to help you to find a solution to your receding gum problems and advise you as to how to stop receding gums from getting worse.